Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

 How am I scheduled for Elective Surgery?

 When you are assessed by a surgeon as requiring surgery, you will be placed on a hospital-based elective surgery list.
-Elective surgery lists are not simple queues managed on a ‘first come – first served’ basis.
-Your surgeon or specialist will assess your condition according to the elective surgery categories and schedule you for surgery based on your medical needs.
+It’s also important to remember that elective surgery lists are not simple queues managed on a ‘first come – first served’ basis.
+Either your surgeon or specialist will assess your condition according to the elective surgery categories and schedule you for surgery based on your medical needs.

 Contact us to see if your surgery has an MBS Item Number or is classified as urgent.